aragon/simple-storage-example-plugin/README.md

 This template comes with GitHub Actions pre-configured.
 Your contracts will be linted and tested on every push and pull request made to the `main` branch.

-Note though that to make this work, you must use your `MNEMONIC` and `INFURA_API_KEY` as [GitHub secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
+Note though that to make this work, you must add your `INFURA_API_KEY` as a [GitHub secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets).

 You can edit the CI script in [.github/workflows/ci.yml](./.github/workflows/ci.yml).